chibicode/chibicode-2018/src/pages/posts/world-travel-2017-2018/index.md

 draft: false
 ---

-Between February 2017 and January 2018, I traveled to **36 Countries in 94 Cities**.
+Between February 2017 and January 2018, I traveled to **36 Countries and 94 Cities**.
 Here's the list.

 <post-separator></post-separator>